Committee follows up on Operation Sophia and Libya

 - Mr Joseph Walker-Cousins, Senior Fellow, The Institute for Statecraft

-Questions for the evidence session include:
+Questions for the first evidence session include:

 - How is the security situation in Libya, and what are the prospects for the Libyan Government of National Accord (GNA) reaching agreement with the House of Representatives and General Haftar?